ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_lambda/create-rule.md

 ![fig4](Figures/04.png)

-7. Scroll down, and under the Execution role select *Create a new role from AWS policy templates*.
+7. Scroll down, and under the *Execution role*, select *Create a new role from AWS policy templates*.
 This activates additional controls, where you type **sns-email-role** for the *Role name*.
 Then, click the drop-down list *Policy templates*, and select *Amazon SNS publish policy*:

 ![fig5](Figures/05.png)

-8. Click the **Create function** button.
-This will take you to the AWS Lambda Console, which looks as shown below:
+8. Click the *Create function* button.
+This takes you to the AWS Lambda Console, which looks as shown below:

 ![fig6](Figures/06.png)